wtripp180901/dawn-hpc/docs/secret-rotation.md

 # Secret Rotation

-This brief guide should outline all the steps needed to be able to swap out a set of secrets or credentials with FluxCD GitOps.
+This brief guide outlines all the steps required to rotate the OpenStack application credential for a FluxCD GitOps-managed CAPI Helm cluster.

 ## Contents